syncfusion-content/wpf-docs/wpf/Themes/Skin-Manager.md

 control: Themes
 documentation: ug
 ---
-# Getting started with SkinManager
+# Getting started with SkinManager for WPF

-The [SfSkinManager](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.WPF~Syncfusion.SfSkinManager.SfSkinManager.html) helps to apply the built-in themes for both the WPF syncfusion and framework controls.
+The [SfSkinManager](https://help.syncfusion.com/cr/wpf/Syncfusion.SfSkinManager.WPF~Syncfusion.SfSkinManager.SfSkinManager.html) helps to apply the themes for both syncfusion and framework controls.
 There are 22 built-in themes that can be applied using `SfSkinManager` for rich user interface experience.
-Some of the built-in themes can be color customized in the [ThemeStudio](https://help.syncfusion.com/wpf/themes/theme-studio).
-Refer to the following built in themes and its available assemblies below.
+Some of the built-in themes color derivations can be customized using [ThemeStudio](https://help.syncfusion.com/wpf/themes/theme-studio).

-N> Built-in themes in current ThemeStudio has improved consistency and uniqueness among various controls compared to old themes.
+N> Theme studio based on themes provides improved consistency and uniqueness among various controls compared to other themes.
+Its recommedned to use theme studio based themes in application over other themes.

+## Themes List

+Below table lists available themes and assembly or nuget reference to use the same in application.

 <table>
 <tr>
 <th>
 Styles</th><th>
-Assemblies</th><th>
+Assembly</th><th>
-NuGet packages</th><th>
+NuGet package</th><th>
 Supported in ThemeStudio</th><th>
-Alternative themes in ThemeStudio</th></tr>
+Alternative theme suggestion to use</th></tr>
 <tr>
 <td>
 MaterialLight</td><td>